xmengkinaxis/CPP/System Design Interview Checklist.md

 ### 13.3 CQRS (Command Query Responsibility Segregation)

-separates the read and write operations of a system into separate models, allowing for optimized performance and scalability.
+- Definition: separates the read and write operations of a system into separate models, allowing for optimized performance and scalability.
 This pattern can be useful in systems that handle a high volume of read and write operations, such as e-commerce websites
-Pro: allows for different data stores and caching strategies to be used for read and write operations, improving the performance of both
+- Pro: allows for different data stores and caching strategies to be used for read and write operations, improving the performance of both
-Con: requires more complex design and more effort to maintain two separate models of the data.
+- Con: requires more complex design and more effort to maintain two separate models of the data.

 ### 13.4 Circuit Breaker